 Your feet are arguably the hardest working areas on your body, as they propel you through your day, every day.
 When foot or heel pain strikes, it can have a significant impact on your life if every step you take is a painful one.
 For expert diagnosis and treatment, turn to Dr. Ryan Golub at Arizona Foot Health.
-Through innovative treatments, including regenerative medicine, Dr. Golub puts a spring in the steps of his Phoenix-area patients.
+Through innovative treatments, Dr. Golub puts a spring in the steps of his Phoenix-area patients.
 For more information, call the office or use the online scheduler.

 Each of your feet contains 26 bones and, together, account for one-quarter of the bones in your body.
 Helping your bones support your body and provide mobility are soft tissues, including your muscles, tendons, and ligaments.
 In other words, for such small areas, your feet are incredibly complex structures, which means that there’s a lot that can go wrong, causing you pain.

 This long list only covers the most common causes of foot pain, but the fact is that given all that your feet endure, day in and day out, foot pain is not at all uncommon and can be caused by any number of conditions.

 Far and away the leading cause of heel pain is plantar fasciitis, an inflammation of the band of tissue that runs along the bottom of your foot from your heel to the base of your toes.
 Outside of plantar fasciitis, heel pain can also be caused by: